The Coffee Gator Pour Over Kettle Review

 Features – 4.5/5

 The standout feature of this kettle is the thermometer that is built into its lid.
-While it doesn’t offer temperature control, the scale is marked with a green zone, which indicates the ideal brewing temperature range.
+While it doesn’t offer temperature control like that of the Timemore Fish Kettle, the scale is marked with a green zone, which indicates the ideal brewing temperature range.
 The thermometer is a sorely lacking feature in most coffee kettles on the market, and we love Coffee Gator for it.
 They truly live up to their mission of “Drink Better Coffee.”
 (1)

 This kettle is compatible with all kinds of stovetops — induction, halogen, gas, or electric.
 Although Coffee Gator doesn’t have an electric model, they do offer a larger, 1.2 L capacity variant.